Mary-Usagi/FFXIV-HUDLayoutHelper/README.md

 # HUDLayoutHelper

-A Dalamud Plugin for FFXIV.
+A Dalamud Plugin for FFXIV that adds QoL features to the native HUD Layout editor.

 - Copy and paste HUD element positions.
 - Undo and redo movement of HUD elements.